 The Levy contributions remain in the employer’s account for 24 months so schools will be able to access their contribution paid in April 2017 up until March 2019

-Because Apprenticeship Levy funding can only be spent on the delivery of Apprenticeships, Newham Council does not have any resources to support schools with the recruitment of Apprentices.
+Because Apprenticeship Levy funding can only pay for apprenticeship training, Newham Council does not have any resources to support schools with the recruitment of Apprentices.

 What happens to the Levy Credits if my school is going to convert to an Academy during this financial year?